BlackBerry shares slide as new devices face uphill battle

-NEW YORK (Reuters) - The afterglow of Research In Motion Ltd’s BlackBerry 10 unveiling faded on Thursday as a flurry of lukewarm reviews signaled the company’s struggle to regain momentum in the hyper-competitive smartphone market was just beginning.
+NEW YORK, Jan 31 (Reuters) - The afterglow of Research In Motion Ltd’s BlackBerry 10 unveiling faded on Thursday as a flurry of lukewarm reviews signaled the company’s struggle to regain momentum in the hyper-competitive smartphone market was just beginning.

 Shares of BlackBerry, RIM’s new corporate name, fell almost 10 percent early on Thursday, after a 12 percent decline the previous day, as some tech analysts questioned whether the new BB10 devices the company launched on Wednesday were the sure-fire hit that BlackBerry needs to get back into the game.